Nordkjosbotn Church

-Nordkjosbotn Church (Nordkjosbotn kirke) is a chapel of the Church of Norway in Balsfjord Municipality in Troms og Finnmark county, Norway.
+Nordkjosbotn Church (Nordkjosbotn kirke) is a chapel of the Church of Norway in Balsfjord Municipality in Troms county, Norway.
 It is located in the village of Nordkjosbotn.
 It is one of the churches for the Balsfjord parish which is part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.
 The white, wood and aggregate concrete church was built in a long church style in 1987 using plans drawn up by the architect Åge Pedersen.
 The church seats about 260 people.